-If you’ve read my blog before, or you follow me on social media, you’ll notice there’s been a bit of a theme developing.
+If you’ve read my blog before, or you follow me on Instagram, you’ll notice there’s been a bit of a theme developing.
 Yep, ya girl is obsessed with periods.
 I used to HATE having my period.
 The cramping, the blood, the spots, the tiredness, the misery – oh the misery!
 Over time, I’ve learned how to work with my cycle instead of against it, and now period week is probably my favourite time of the month.

 Getting to know your body and listening out for what your body needs during this time is the key.
 Self care is a prerequisite for uncovering the magic of menstruation.
 Here are my 3 essential acts of self care for when you’re on your period.

 I know, we all have responsibilities, and just because you’re bleeding doesn’t mean your responsibilities all melt away, but some forward planning earlier on in your cycle when you are feeling more energetic can really give you the time and space you need to take it a little easier through your period.
 For some this might look like batch cooking during your ovulation phase, or getting laundry done in advance so you can let it slide for a couple of days.

 Your body is shedding your uterine lining.
-Yes, that sounds like a big task.
-I mean, it kinda is, so it’s perfectly acceptable for you to feel tired.
-Taking it easier (especially during the first two days of your period) and restoring some much needed energy will save you from burnout later on in your cycle.
+Yes, that sounds like a big task (I mean, it kinda bloody is) so it’s perfectly acceptable for you to feel tired.
+Taking it easier, especially during the first two days of your period, and restoring some much needed energy will save you from burnout later on in your cycle.
 Taking a couple of days to slow down means you will be able to make the most of the high energy you experience during ovulation.

 If a friend called you and said “Babe, I got my period and I’m so tired.
 I feel like crap.
 Could you watch the kids for an hour?
 I really need a nap.” – what would you think?
-“Lazy cow, using her period as an excuse to slack off from being a parent!
+“Lazy.. using their period as an excuse to slack off from being a parent!
 The cheek!”